Kitt-AI/parsetron/docs/tutorial.rst

     from parsetron import *

-Parsetron can be run with either CPython or `PyPy <http://pypy.org>`_.
+Parsetron can be run with either CPython 2.7 or `PyPy <http://pypy.org>`_.
 If PyPy is warmed up, the parsing speed is about 3x that of CPython.
+At the current stage Parsetron doesn't support Python 3 yet.

+In the following we provide a simple example of controlling your smart lights with natural language instructions.

 A Light Grammar
 ===============